 Our Opinion: Making the most of a 5 Day (or longer) Rail Trail holiday

 "What a Diff'rance a Day Makes".
 The title of this timeless song says it all.
-Perhaps the most significant difference between four and five days, is being able to ride fewer kilometres each day, and that generally means less time on the saddle.
-Even wearing padded bike pants – recommended – it is almost certain your bike saddle will inflict some degree of discomfort.
+Perhaps the most significant difference between four and five days is being able to ride fewer kilometres each day, and that generally means less time on the saddle.
+Even wearing padded bike pants – recommended – it is almost certain your bike saddle, even if it's on an e-bike, will inflict some degree of discomfort.

 Perhaps though, a benefit perhaps not immediately obvious about 5 Days is to follow our suggested 4 Day Itinerary but with a trail-free, saddle-free lay day in the Maniototo.

-Known as Big Sky Country, the Maniototo is central to so many of the most popular off-trail places to visit in a rental car (available at Wedderburn and Ranfurly) or in an accompanying vehicle… St Bathans (and its manmade Blue Lake), Naseby (forest walks and curling in the Southern Hemisphere’s only international standard rink), Danseys Pass/Kyeburn (food and beverages in the historic stage coach hotel and gold diggings), Ranfurly (the South’s Art Deco Capital), Waipiata (middle of nowhere 100 year old, 100 bed former tuberculosis hospital), Hamiltons (community restored cemetery), Patearoa (Sowburn Walkway), Paerau/Styx (foot of the Dunstan Trail that brought gold prospectors from the coast to Central Otago).
+Known as Big Sky Country, the Maniototo is central to so many of the most popular off-trail places to visit by shuttle (03 444 9884) or in an accompanying vehicle… St Bathans (and its man-made Blue Lake), Naseby (forest walks and curling in the Southern Hemisphere’s only international standard rink), Danseys Pass/Kyeburn (food and beverages in the historic stage coach hotel and gold diggings), Ranfurly (the South’s Art Deco Capital), Waipiata (middle of nowhere 100 plus years old, 100 bed former tuberculosis hospital), Hamiltons (community restored cemetery), Patearoa (Sowburn Walkway), Paerau/Styx (foot of the Dunstan Trail that brought gold prospectors from the coast to Central Otago).

 Something else a lay day can be great for is to drive The Pig Route (State Highway 85) to and from the coast and such attractions as the Moeraki Boulders and Fleur’s Place.